How segmented is my network?: Introduction

 Network segmentation is a widely recommended security practice for limiting lateral movement and reducing the impact of breaches.
 Modern security frameworks routinely advise practitioners to divide networks into smaller, isolated zones and tightly control communication between them.
 Despite this emphasis, security teams lack a simple way to assess how segmented a network is.
 In practice, segmentation is usually assessed qualitatively using architecture diagrams, network security policy reviews, or expert judgment.
 This gap exemplifies a broader challenge identified by the 2025 National Academies Cyber Hard Problems report: the absence of security metrics that are reliable, quantifiable, and repeatable \cite{national2025cyber}.

 The lack of a quantitative measure has concrete consequences.
 Organizations cannot objectively compare segmentation across business units, validate that architecture changes improved isolation, or determine whether network complexity is justified by security benefits.
-To our knowledge, no prior work has provided a single, interpretable scalar metric for segmentedness---leaving practitioners unable to objectively measure a practice that security frameworks universally recommend.
+To our knowledge, no prior work has provided a single, interpretable scalar metric for segmentedness: leaving practitioners unable to objectively measure a practice that security frameworks universally recommend.
 Further, practitioners are left without objective evidence to support segmentation decisions or investments.

 In this paper, we model a network as a graph and study segmentedness as a measurable property of that graph.
 We show that a simple statistic derived from the network's global edge density captures meaningful information about network flatness.
 We provide a principled method to estimate this quantity from observed data and attach confidence intervals to the estimate.
 Our approach is intentionally lightweight and does not require detailed knowledge of application semantics or traffic intent.
-Through analysis and simulation, we demonstrate that the estimator is accurate and well-behaved across a range of network models.
-We argue that this provides security practitioners with a practical, interpretable metric for day-to-day use.
+Through analysis and simulation, we demonstrate that the estimator is accurate and well-behaved (unbiased with correct coverage) across a range of network models.
+This provides security practitioners with a practical, interpretable metric for day-to-day use.